 1 - Enrollment

-You enroll for the debt settlement and immediately stop paying your creditors.
+You can enroll for the debt settlement and immediately stop paying your creditors.

 2 - Open a dedicated Savings account